eqlabs/pathfinder/README.md

 For help or to submit bug reports or feature requests, please open an issue or alternatively visit the Starknet [discord channel](https://discord.com/invite/QypNMzkHbc).

-## Database compatibility

-**pathfinder 0.9.0 contains a change in our Merkle tree storage implementation that makes it impossible to use database files produced by earlier versions.**

-This means that upgrading to 0.9.0 will require either a full re-sync _or_ downloading a [database snapshot](#database-snapshots).

 ## Running with Docker

 The `pathfinder` node can be run in the provided Docker image.